noyandey88/collaborative-task-management/README.md

 - **Find What You Need:** Easily locate tasks with powerful search, sort and filtering options.

-- **Your Security Matters:** Rest easy knowing your data is protected with secure Firebase authentication.
+- **Security Matters:** Rest easy knowing your data is protected with secure Firebase authentication.

 - **Smart Data Handling:** We utilize Local Storage for seamless task and project data management.